-Dad and mum are still married.
 Dad loves pottering about in his verdant vegetable garden and enjoying sunny afternoons on the balcony of their cottage overlooking the Tasman Sea.
-His favorite topic of conversation with me is still food.
+His favourite topic of conversation with me is still food.
 Whenever I speak to him on the phone he is bursting with news about his garden vegetables and his plans for pickles and chillies and recipes.

 Dad taught me to cook from a young age, but he wasn't my only teacher.
 Some of my most vivid childhood memories are food related - being at an aunt and uncles home with cousins flying everywhere (my dad is one of 6 brothers so we have a LARGE extended family!).
 Being in the kitchen with my mother and aunts preparing, cleaning, given a task such as peeling garlic for Toum or threading cubes of meat onto skewers ready for the BBQ or juicing lemons for the Tabouleh, or washing dishes; learning by watching and listening about balance, seasoning and flavors in food as well as in life.